-The vast majority of states in the nation now have some system in place (whether state-run or nonprofit) to provide hunters the option of donating game meat to those in need.
+The vast majority of states in the nation now have a system in place (whether state-run or administered by a nonprofit organization) to provide hunters the option of donating game meat to those in need.
 However, processors’ ability to participate in donation programs may be limited by state contract or license agreements that require them to carry arduous liability insurance policies.
 In some instances, these liability insurance requirements have now become a barrier for processors to participate in the program.

 Points of Interest

 - In 1996, Pennsylvania became one of the first states to enact legislation protecting processors from liability, thereby negating the need to carry liability insurance.
-House Bill 664 amended the Donated Food Limited Liability Act to include wild game meat processors as being exempt from liability.
+Pennsylvania HB664 amended the Donated Food Limited Liability Act to include wild game meat processors as being exempt from liability.

 - In 2010, Tennessee passed Senate Bill 2726 establishing “good-faith donor” protection from liability for game meat processors wishing to donate to nonprofit organizations.

-- Several other states have some form of protection for food donors; however, many of those states do not specifically protect game meat donors or processors
+- Although several other states have some form of protection for food donors, many do not specifically protect game meat donors or processors.

 - The Donated Food Limited Liability Act in Pennsylvania became law in 1981 and PA HB 664 amended the Act in 1996 to include wild game meat donations as authorized products to be included in protection from liability.
 “Any bona fide charitable or religious organization which receives, in good faith, donated food for ultimate distribution to needy individuals, either for free or for a nominal fee, shall not be subject to criminal or civil liability arising from the condition of such food, if the charitable or religious organization [reasonably] does all of the following: (1) reasonably inspects the food, at the time of donation and at the time of distribution, and finds the food fit for human consumption.
 (2) in the case of game animals or game birds, reasonably processes, prepares and distributes the food.”

-- TN SB 2726 – “No good-faith donor of any apparently wholesome deer meat, fit for human consumption, to a charitable or nonprofit organization shall be subject to civil damages arising from the condition of the food, unless an injury is caused by the negligence, recklessness or intentional conduct of the donor.”
+- Tennessee: TN Code § 53-13-102 – “The good-faith donor of any apparently wholesome food fit for human consumption shall not be subject to criminal penalty for violation of unfair trade practice laws or civil damages arising from the condition of the food, unless an injury is caused by the gross negligence, recklessness, or intentional conduct of the donor.”

-In recognition of the valuable role hunters and game meat processors play in providing high-quality food to those less fortunate, state legislators are encouraged to consider implementing liability exemptions for game processors to facilitate the continuation and expansion of the programs available in their state.
-Legislators may also consider the implementation of release of liability waivers from recipients of donated game meat to help alleviate the requirements for additional or excessive liability insurance.
+In recognition of the valuable role hunters and game meat processors play in providing high-quality food to those less fortunate, state legislators are encouraged to consider implementing liability exemptions for game processors to facilitate the continuation and expansion of the programs available in their respective states.
+Legislators may also consider the implementation of release of liability waivers to help alleviate the requirements for additional or excessive liability insurance.

 Share this page